-- Allow approximately 6 weeks for lumbar surgery and 4 weeks for cervical surgery for healing. - > Walking is the only exercise encouraged. - > No lifting anything over 8-10 lbs. - Minimize the use of stair and cars. - No driving until you are seen for your 6-week post-op visit, unless otherwise instructed. - Use your Nozin nasal sanitizer twice a day, every 12 hours. - Daily CHG showers (no soaking in the bath) - You will be sent home with prescriptions for pain medication.
+- Allow approximately 6 weeks for lumbar surgery and 4 weeks for cervical surgery for healing. - > Surgical dressing and incision care follow instructions in your AVS. - > Walking is the only exercise encouraged. - ➢ No lifting anything over 8-10 lbs. - Minimize the use of stair and cars. - No driving until you are seen for your 6-week post-op visit, unless otherwise instructed. - Use your Nozin nasal sanitizer twice a day, every 12 hours. - Daily CHG showers (no soaking in the bath) - You will be sent home with prescriptions for pain medication.
 If you need a refill, call the office 3 days in advance.
 Prescriptions will not be addressed on weekends or after hours. - The Maryland Department of Health & Mental Hygiene, you will be prescribed an opioid antidote called Naloxone (Narcan) in the event of an overdose.